WALKING THE EMPOWERMENT WALK

 JEREMIAH QUINONES DONALD

 Nafshiyah Ndah is a Rwandese blogger currently based in Rwanda.
-She relocated to Rwanda after spending several years within the corporate world working as a Business Analyst within the banking industry and more recently as an Operations Manager within the private and public sector in Paris, London and Brussels.
+She relocated to Rwanda after spending several years within the corporate world working within the banking industry and more recently as an Operations Manager within the private and public sector in Paris, London and Brussels.

 Nafshiyah grew up in Rwanda, Tanzania and Ivory Coast before pursuing her undergraduate and graduate studies in Montreal, Canada.
 She holds a Master's degree in Applied Finance.
 She has always had at heart to be able to give back to the African continent after seeing her home country Rwanda collapsing into the Genocide of the Tutsis in 1994 and also experiencing racism within the Western world as a young migrant.